 My outer layer includes:

 ▪️Gloves: I carry two different pairs of gloves.
 The first is a Smartwool glove liner.
 While these do not dry as fast as other synthetic blends, wool provides the benefit of warmth even when wet.
 Liners are also good when heavy gloves are too warm.
 The second pair that I carry are heavy gloves by Outdoor Research.

 Much of this is what specifically works for me.
-While I know others that wear similar layers, you need to know you.
+While I know others who wear similar layers, you need to know you.
 Some people are more cold-natured than others and require heavier weights for their base layers.
-However, do not assume that because you are cold that you should carry all heavyweight layers.
-If you have never been backpacking for instance, your body warms up significantly once you start moving.
+However, do not assume that because you are cold-natured you should carry all heavyweight layers.
+If you have never been backpacking, for instance, your body warms up significantly once you start moving.
 Always carry at least one pair of wool socks.
 If it is cold and rainy, these socks will help keep your feet warm.